wojtek-rak/MySite/README.md

 # MySite

-You can visit page at: [Click here](https://mysite.azurewebsites.net)
+You can visit page at: [mysite.azurewebsites.net](https://mysite.azurewebsites.net)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.